mountaineerbr/shellChatGPT/README.md

 ## 💡  Notes and Tips

-- YouTube feature will get only YouTube videos heading title and its transcripts (when available).
+- The YouTube feature will get YouTube videos heading title and its transcripts (when available) information only.

-- PDF support feature extracts the PDF text ([_no images_](https://docs.anthropic.com/en/docs/build-with-claude/pdf-support#how-pdf-support-works)) and appends it to the user request.
+- The PDF support feature extracts PDF text ([_no images_](https://docs.anthropic.com/en/docs/build-with-claude/pdf-support#how-pdf-support-works)) and appends it to the user request.

 - Run chat commands with either _operator_ `!` or `/`.

-- Edit live history entries with command `!hist`, for context injection.
+- Edit live history entries with command `!hist` (comment out entries or context injection).

 <!-- (deprecated)
 - Add operator forward slash `/` to the end of prompt to trigger **preview mode**. -->